Have you joined a U3A yet?

 How long do courses last?

 Some courses run for the full year (February- end of November) because they are skill based such as learning a language.
-There are also 2 hour seminars, film groups that meet at a local cinema, view a film and chat over coffee after the film.
-Some U3A’s have trips to the country and regional cities to see art exhibitions.
+There are also 2-hour seminars, film groups that meet at a local cinema, Some U3A’s have trips to the country and regional cities to see art exhibitions.
+Some have summer schools in December/ January.
+Others offer speaker programs, book clubs in cafes, bike rides and hikes. sSo the answer is anywhere from 2 hours to a whole year!

 Who are the tutors for the courses?

 Tutors are volunteers who have expertise in the subject offering.
-Tutors have to submit a plan of their course for approval by the committee of management.
-If the course is popular it will be offered again.
+If the course is popular, it will be offered again.
 Often retired business people, artists, academics and qualified exercise professionals will tutor a course.
+Some tutors teach skills.
+Others organise outings and help social networks to form.

 How do I find my local U3A?

-Try googling U3A and the council area where you live or contact your Local council and they’ll let you know.
+Try googling U3A and the council area where you live or contact your local council and they’ll let you know.
+Also ask around.
+Local coffee shops and gyms are a great way to find out what’s happening locally.

 Can anyone join?